-Temporary Assistance for Needy Families (TANF).
-TANF provides fixed block grants (\$16.5 billion annually through FY2002) for state-designed programs of time-limited and work-conditioned aid to families with children.
-Child care is one of many services for which states may use TANF funding.
-In FY2000, states spent \$2.3 billion of TANF funding on child care within the TANF program.
+states spent \$2.3 billion of TANF funding on child care within the TANF program.
 In addition, states may transfer up to 30% of their TANF allotments to the CCDBG (CCDF), to be spent according to the rules of that program (as opposed to TANF rules).
 The FY2000 transfer from TANF to the CCDBG totaled \$2 billion.
-Over the course of FY1997-FY2000, for all states combined, a cumulative amount of almost 9% of TANF funds has been transferred to the CCDBG.
+Over the course of FY1997-FY2000, for all states combined, a cumulative amount of almost 9% of TANF funds has been transferred to the CCDBG.4

 Child and Adult Care Food Program (CACFP).
 The CACFP provides federal funds (in some cases commodities) for meals and snacks served in licensed child care centers, family and group day care homes, and Head Start centers.
 Child care providers that are exempt from state licensing requirements must comply with alternative state or federal standards.
 Children under 12, migrant children under 15, and children with disabilities of any age may participate, although most are preschoolers.
 Eligible providers are usually public and private nonprofit organizations.
 The CACFP is an open-ended entitlement, administered by the Department of Agriculture.
-In FY2002, estimated obligations are \$1.9 billion.
+In FY2002, estimated obligations are \$1.9 billion.5

 Social Services Block Grant (SSBG).
 Title XX of the Social Security Act authorizes Social Services Block Grants, which may be used for social services at the states' discretion.
 There are no federal income eligibility requirements, targeting provisions, service mandates, or matching requirements.
-An HHS analysis of state expenditures in FY1999 indicates that 13% of SSBG funds were used for child care in that year (compared to just under 10% of FY1998 SSBG funds).
+An HHS analysis of state expenditures in FY2000 indicates that 6% of SSBG funds were used for child care in that year (compared to 13% in FY1999 and just under 10% of FY1998 SSBG funds).
 Title XX is a capped entitlement, and state allocations are based on relative population size.
 Legislation enacted in 1998 (P.L.
 105-178) reduced the entitlement ceiling for the SSBG from \$2.38 billion to \$1.7 billion in FY2001.
 However, Congress appropriated \$1.725 billion for FY2001, despite the ceiling.
 On March 8, 2001, two companion bills (H.R.
-956 - Representative Nancy Johnson and S. 501 - Senator Graham) were introduced, which would restore the FY2002 authorized funding level to its earlier level of \$2.38 billion, however these bills received no action, and the FY2002 appropriations bill (H.R.
+956 - Representative Nancy Johnson and S. 501 -Senator Graham) were introduced, which would restore the FY2002 authorized funding level to its earlier level of \$2.38 billion, however these bills received no action, and the FY2002 appropriations bill (H.R.
 3061), signed into law (P.L.
-107-116), provides
+107-116), provides \$1.7 billion in FY2002 SSBG funding.6 On April 4, 2001, Representative Nancy Johnson introduced H.R.
+1470, which would permanently set the authorized funding level at \$2.38 billion; it has received no action.
+More recently, on June 19, 2002, the Senate Finance Committee approved the Charity Aid Recovery and Empowerment Act (a substitute for H.R.
+7), which would increase funding for the SSBG by a total of \$1.3 billion above the FY2002 level over FY2003-FY2004.